Fate of the Norns: Fate of the Norns, second edition (2002)

 The second edition of Fate of the Norns (ISBN 978-098654142-1) implemented an evolution of the game engine incorporating RPG industry trends.
-With the advent of MMORPGs and combat evolving into more than a roll-to-hit and roll-for-damage model, the game engine incorporated a myriad of special maneuvers, supplying players with a colourful repertoire of actions during combat.
+With the advent of MMORPGs and combat evolving into more than a roll-to-hit and roll-for-damage model, the game engine incorporated a myriad of special maneuvers, supplying players with a colorful repertoire of actions during combat.
 This eliminated the classic RPG combat grid.
-The character progression was changed from linear to distributed.
+The character progression also changed from linear to distributed.
 Rather than using a linear skill tree, the character skills would evolve over several "chess boards" of skills and abilities.

 It also emphasized the historical background and introduced the theme of the Aesir-Vanir war.

-This edition has never been published as print product, and it's more difficult to find than the first edition (which was readily available to buy both in PDF and hardcover forms during much of 2012 and all of 2013).
+This edition has never been published as a print product, making it less accessible to the public than the first edition (which was readily available to buy both in PDF and hardcover forms during much of 2012 and all of 2013).

 Fate of the Norns: Ragnarok (2005-2006)

 Fate of the Norns: Ragnarok (ISBN 978-098654141-4) was a new game in terms of setting and mechanics.
-No longer using dice, it introduced what is now known as the first version of the Runic Game System (RGS), using Elder Futhark runes instead of dice.
+No longer using dice, it introduced what is now known as the first version of the Runic Game System (RGS), which used Elder Futhark runes.
 The game takes place during the final war between the gods and the giants, allowing players to play supernatural beings such as Einherjar and Valkyries.

 This edition has never been published in print form and may be difficult to find.